zen-out/array_helperz/README.md

 hypothesis: "like, what if i wanted to start my own business, how would i do that?",
 plan: "test better, when you develop, i think it would also be great actually to have an effectiveness scale - what one task really helped you?"
-}, { status: "doing", problem: "we need to focus on one thing at a time", whatshouldbe: "we should be able to do that easily", whatactuallyis: "its quite difficult", hypothesis: "develop modules", plan: "make things very clear and simple" }] let output = arrz.countByCondition(sampleInput, "status", "to do") console.log("🚀 ~ file: playground.js ~ line 11 ~ output", output)
+}, { status: "doing", problem: "we need to focus on one thing at a time", whatshouldbe: "we should be able to do that easily", whatactuallyis: "its quite difficult", hypothesis: "develop modules", plan: "make things very clear and simple" }] let output = array_helperz.countByCondition(sampleInput, "status", "to do") console.log("🚀 ~ file: playground.js ~ line 11 ~ output", output)
 ```
 <a name="search"></a>